Brian-MacCurtin/SQL-Layoffs-Project/README.md

 - The top three companies that experienced the most layoffs in a single day, Google, Meta and Amazon are some of the biggest and most well-known companies in the world.

-- Amazon had two days when they experience a large amount of layoffs.
+- Amazon had two days when they experienced a large amount of layoffs.

 - Six of the companies are from the US, two are from the Netherlands, followed by one from Sweden.